-Organizations need to establish a fast, interactive, and reliable channel to reach all employees.
-Fast and interactive means digital, and what digital means today is mobility.
+Organizations need to establish fast, interactive, and reliable channels to reach all employees.
+The best way to do that is by going mobile.
 As in many other cases, a combination of new procedures, skills, and technology is necessary for creating trust and transparency.
-This enables companies to remain in control of the messages they send, as opposed to leaving information open to individual interpretation.
+This enables companies to remain in control of the messages they send, as opposed to leaving information open to individual misinterpretation.

-The fact is, emojis are widely understood, and they can address people no matter what language they speak.
-They connote a feeling of familiarity and they can help you to brand and advertise your company.
-Their wise use is a definite trend in 2017.
+The fact is, emojis are easy to understand, and they can address people no matter what language they speak.
+They connote feelings of familiarity and they can help you to support your brand and advertise your company.
+Their wise use is definitely a trend on the rise.

-Furthermore, emojis offer a unique possibility for connecting with younger workers, and their use shows that you're flexible enough to adapt communication to the demands of your audience.
+Furthermore, emojis are a great way to engage younger workers, and their use is proof that you're flexible enough to adapt communication to the demands of your audience.

-While they might not necessarily be the best choice for your next sales deck, emojis can certainly offer one more enriching way for internal communication to connect with people worldwide.
+While emojis might not necessarily be the best choice for your next sales deck, they can certainly offer yet another creative way for internal communications to connect with all of your people worldwide. 🌎